celiosantosjr/CaCo/README.md

 CaCo: A program for predicting carbon source competition and ecological type of interaction from genomes.

+To see the recent changes and updates, please follow our [What's New Documentation](whats_new.md).

 ## Installation

 First download the repository: